crmetz/Web-Development-Bootcamp-Repository/README.md

 # Web-Development-Bootcamp-Repository
-This is the repository with the projects that i've mad thorought the course.
+This is the repository with the projects that i've made throughout the course.

 ## Used Technologies: